 Water conservation and stormwater management

 Higher than normal precipitations have already been observed in New Brunswick as a consequence of climate change.
 Current issues are linked to the rate at which these precipitations are delivered to our soil, considering the increased frequency of heavy yet brief downpours, and fast melts of enormous amounts of snow.
 These two factors result in low infiltration of water in the underground aquifers and high rates of surface runoff.
-Surface runoff is a major vehicle for any and all pollutants present on natural and man-made surfaces, and carries those pollutants directly into our waterways.
-In an effort to begin managing stormwater, the group is giving away free rain barrels to members of the community.
-Rain barrels help capture stormwater and allow it to be released slowly, to minimize runoff.
+Surface runoff is a major vehicle for any and all pollutants present on natural and man-made surfaces, and carries those pollutants directly into the waterways that flow to the bay.

 Brook Floater Mussel